 When Sean Wainwright was introduced to Brian and his product by a mutual friend, he thought it was an awesome idea.
 So awesome, in fact, that he offered to quit his job and work with him for a few months for free to see if they could get it off the ground.
 That was 3 years ago and he hasn’t looked back since.

-Read more from our interview with Sean below.
+Read more from Union Kitchen’s interview with Sean below.

 Did you always know that you wanted to start your own business?